Como, New South Wales: Timeline

-THE COMO HOTEL
+The Como Hotel

 There appear to have been three (3) distinct versions of this establishment over time.

-The First Version
+Original

 The first version of the "Como Hotel" was relatively small, made of weatherboard and iron-roofed.
 Its construction was most likely funded by the Holt-Sutherland Estate partners (who owned all the commercial land leases at Como).
 It was completed circa Jan 1887 by the remaining immigrant railway workers (and was known colloquially as the "German Club").
 However, it appears from subsequent newspaper advertisements of the time to have been licensed for accommodation only (those "refreshment needs" being served by Mr William Stevenson, a new Licensee of the so-called "Woronora Hotel" nearby).
 Unlike the advertisements for the "Woronora Hotel" espousing the availability of all forms of liquor, the first advertisements being placed by George Agnew for the early version of the "Como Hotel" NEVER mention the availability of spirits or alcoholic drinks – only meals, tea, coffee, accommodation, fishing, shooting, boat hire etc.